Bigorange8801/Sprint-Challenge-Applied-Javascript/README.md

 An event listener is an action you can create in javascript that runs in the browser for the user.
 Like mouseover.

 4. Why would we convert a NodeList into an Array?
 Converting the node list allows us to see the data and all of the objects in the array.
-This allows us to call the data as wee need.
+This allows us to call the data as we need.

 5. What is a component?
 Component is re-usable logic, behaviors and interface elements.